-The teachers in the Mathematics Faculty recognise that at any point in time students are at different stages of their learning journey.
+The teachers in the Mathematics Faculty recognise that at any point in time students are at different stages in their learning journey.
 We also strongly believe that the extent of the learning journey in mathematics is directly related to their level of self-efficacy in the subject.
-In class teachers are supportive and responsive to the needs of individual students through scaffolding of learning tasks.
+In class, teachers are supportive and responsive to the needs of individual students through scaffolding of learning tasks.
 Exposing girls to challenge at every level is an important aspect of classroom practice.
 We also acknowledge that challenge has a myriad of dimensions in mathematics.
-In light of this we offer the girls challenging questions in class but also provide them with a Problem Solving Suite which they can explore and engage with a variety of challenges.
-Students who negotiate the materials studied more quickly are also given opportunities in the Flyers Program which currently involve visits to QUT.
-Students also participate in the ICAS competition, compete in Maths Team Challenges both within school and against other schools, and we are constantly looking for ways we can extend these opportunities for students.
+In light of this we offer the girls challenging questions in class but also provide those in Years 7, 8, 9 and 10 with a site dedicated to enrichment activities.
+Students can connect with this space via their year level pod site.
+Students can explore and engage with a variety of challenges.
+Students who negotiate the materials studied more quickly are also given opportunities to participate in the ICAS competition, compete in Maths Team Challenges both within school and against other schools, and engage with AMT competitions such as the Maths Olympiad, Maths Challenge and the Enrichment program.

 Connection in Mathematics

-Strong, positive student-teacher connection has been identified, by John Hattie, as having a high effect size (0.72) on student learning.
-The staff in this faculty are all specialist mathematics teachers which promotes the high level of confidence the students have in them.
+John Hattie identified strong, positive student-teacher connection as having a high effect size (0.72) on student learning.
+The staff in this faculty are all specialist mathematics teachers, which promotes the high level of confidence the students have in them.
 They each have a strong commitment to improving learning outcomes for girls.
-They recognise the importance of providing a learning environment which; has high expectations, embraces failure as a necessary step in the learning process, is supportive, fair and promotes a sense of belonging and of being valued.
-All of the teachers in the faculty offer a significant amount of time to support the learning journey of students at tutorials both before and after school.
+They recognise the importance of providing a learning environment which has high expectations; embraces failure as a necessary step in the learning process; and is supportive, fair and promotes a sense of belonging and of being valued.
+The teachers in the faculty offer a significant amount of time to support the learning journey of students at tutorials both before and after school.